isumalde/aws_dbt_snowflake_project/README.md

+### DBT Core with AWS as my Data Lake and Snowflake as my Warehouse

 This is the project where I learned how to work with AWS S3 as my data lake, snowflake as my data warehouse and set up my own dbt core project to do my data transformations.

 I have been using dbt cloud at work.
 In our company, each team's data analyst takes ownership of the team's semantic layer.
 But I wanted to build my own dbt core project and get comfortable with it.